-This policy establishes requirements for the use of disk encryption technologies on the University’s IT Resources to protect the confidentiality of information1.
+This policy establishes requirements for using disk encryption technologies on the University’s IT Resources to protect the confidentiality of information.

 This IT policy, and all policies referenced herein, shall apply to all members of the Fordham IT staff (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.

 - Laptops, desktops, and servers are required to employ full disk encryption regardless of their intended use or the data stored on them.